 “5 incredible health benefits of Yoga”.

 Anyone that reads your article will, by their nature, have an interest in your classes.
-Who better to promote your business to thank someone who has expressed an active interest and lives in your target area.
+Who better to promote your business to than someone who has expressed an active interest and lives in your target area?